 Favorite Trail: Make your way to Geneva State Park for beach access, bird sightings and more.
 I personally love the Orange Trail, which is just under two miles and provides wooded views as well as some nice lookouts of Lake Erie along the way.

 Insider Tip: There's plenty of benches and grass behind the Old Firehouse Winery.
 Bring your favorite foods, a blanket and buy yourself a bottle of wine to set up the perfect picnic where you can enjoy the leaves changing with water views as well.
 If you're bringing the kids along with you, definitely check out the Adventure Zone Family Center which has putt-putt, go karts, ziplines and so much more.

-One of the few spots on this road trip you’ll need to pay to get into, but it’s worth the expense.
-If you want to experience the canopy walk and emergent tower (which I HIGHLY recommend) you’ll need to purchase separate tickets for those, which are a couple dollars.
+One of the few spots on this road trip you'll need to pay to get into, but it's worth the expense.
+You can also experience the canopy walk and emergent tower (which I HIGHLY recommend).

 Favorite Trail: In the fall, I personally love the Woodland Trail which is about 1.5 miles and takes you through the forest.
 With all the changing colors, it's a beautiful sight to see!
 Although any trail through here will have you in awe during the fall season.

 Insider Tip: Try visiting during the weekday to beat the crowds, especially during the fall time as it can get extremely busy.
 Your views won't be as obstructed, and you'll feel like you can take your time a little bit more to soak it all in.

 Nelson-Kennedy Ledges State Park in Nelson Township